New Zealand's first flag - social studies activities - Levels 4 and 5

 New Zealand's first official flag was this one, the flag of the United Tribes.
 It was selected on 20 March 1834 by 25 chiefs from the far north who, with their followers, had gathered at Waitangi in the Bay of Islands.
 A number of missionaries, settlers and the commanders of ten British and three American ships were also present.
 The official British Resident, James Busby, spoke to those gathered and then asked each chief to come forward in turn and select a flag.
 The son of one of the chiefs recorded the votes.
 The preferred design, a flag already used by the Church Missionary Society, received 12 out of the 25 votes, with the other two designs receiving 10 and 3 votes, respectively.
 Busby declared the chosen flag the national flag of New Zealand and had it hoisted on a central flagpole, accompanied by a 21-gun salute from HMS Alligator.
 The influence of the English missionaries is clear in the use of the St George cross.

-After the Treaty of Waitangi was signed in 1840 the new lieutenant-governor, William Hobson, forcibly removed the United Tribes flag from the Bay of Islands.
 Some Maori, including Hone Heke, believed that Maori should have the right to fly the United Tribes flag alongside the Union Jack, in recognition of their equal status with the government.
-Heke's repeated felling of the flagstaff at Kororareka (Russell) between 1844 and 1846 was a vigorous rejection of the Union Jack, which he viewed as a symbol of British power over Maori.
-A New Zealand Company version of this flag was also hauled down at Port Nicholson (Wellington).
-It is interesting to note, however, that despite the Union Jack becoming the official flag in 1840, the United Tribes flag design was used on the back of a medal presented to a soldier of the South African War (1899–1902).
-This suggests that before the current flag was instituted in 1902, the United Tribes flag may also have been used to represent a distinct New Zealand identity, separate from that of the British Empire and Union Jack.
+Heke's repeated felling of the flagstaff at Kororareka between 1844 and 1846 was a vivid rejection of the Union Jack, which was viewed as a symbol of British power over Maori.
+Similarly, Tarawhaiti's act of hoisting the United Tribes flag on the island of Ruapuke in 1844 symbolised Maori independence.

 The current New Zealand flag